anuhiya/Airline/README.md

-# ✈ SkySearch — Airline Flight Web App
+Fly Smart — Airline Flight Web App

 A simple Flask web application for browsing airline flights and seat availability, built for the Airline Flights and Booking database homework.